seandstewart/bardly/pending/romances/pericles/11-player.md

 **Bawd**
 Thou sayest true: 'tis not our bringing up of poor
-bastards,-as, I think, I have brought up some eleven-
+bastards,--as, I think, I have brought up some eleven--

 **BOULT**
 Ay, to eleven; and brought them down again.
 But